Bread SRSLY

 Covid-19 – some perspective

 It’s been a weird old time recently.
 I expect we will look back on this time with vague memories of how it felt.
 Some, like me, will remember being given back my commute time and being more efficient despite a tiny bit of network-slowness.
-Some have experienced the ‘Covid-19 experience’ popularized by the media: hundreds of exhausting Zoom, Webex, Google Meet, and Microsoft Teams meetings Zoom-bombing having their children climb over their shoulder during a meeting, and feeling stir-crazy.
-Others,…
+Some have experienced the ‘Covid-19 experience’ popularized by the media: Others, like supermarket workers, doctors, nurses and other hospital workers, public health workers, construction workers, delivery people, florists, and those in so many other careers, will…

 Read More Read More